Microsoft Safety Scanner is a free tool from Microsoft. So, what exactly does it do?

 Step 5.
 Done

-Now, it's important to understand that the tool is not meant to be an installable program.
-Therefore, once the file is downloaded, all the tools will be.1
+It's important to understand that the tool is not meant to be an installable program.
+Therefore, all the tools will be used once the file is downloaded.

 Step 1.
 Run the MSERT executable file